 4. Minties Dental Bone Treats (Small Dogs)

-These dental bones are sized for tiny to small dogs and have a firm, textured feel that encourages chewing.
-The formula is wheat, corn, and soy free, making it a practical option for dogs with sensitivities.
-Breath-freshening ingredients and easy portioning make them useful for daily oral care routines.
+These dental bones have a firm, textured feel and are sized for tiny to small dogs.
+They're wheat, corn, and soy free, making them suitable for pups with certain sensitivities.
+Breath-freshening ingredients and easy portioning make them practical for daily oral care routines.

 What We Like: